rackerlabs/rackspace-how-to/content/general/support.md

 Check the status of your Rackspace products at the [System Status page](https://status.apps.rackspace.com/).

-### Dedicated Hosting Support
+### Dedicated Hosting support

-Call Dedicated Hosting Support at the following numbers:
+Call Dedicated Hosting support at the following numbers:

 - US: 1-800-961-4600
 - International: +1-210-312-4600

-You can also log in to the [MyRackspace portal](https://my.rackspace.com/) to access chat support, the knowledge base, and how to videos.
+You can also log in to the [MyRackspace portal](https://my.rackspace.com/) to access chat support, the knowledge base, and How-To videos.

-### Email Support
+### Email support

 You can find support documentation at the [How-To Rackspace Email page](/how-to/rackspace-email).